-24.4 Reinsurance risk
+25.4 Reinsurance risk

-In common with other insurance companies, in order to minimise financial exposure arising from large insurance claims, the Company, in the normal course of business, enters into arrangement with other parties for reinsurance purposes.
+In common with other insurance companies, in order to minimize financial exposure arising from large insurance claims, the Company, in the normal course of business, enters into arrangement with other parties for reinsurance purposes.

-To minimise its exposure to significant losses from reinsurer insolvencies, the Company evaluates the financial condition of its reinsurers and monitors concentrations of credit risk arising from similar geographic regions, activities or economic characteristics of the reinsurers.
+To minimize its exposure to significant losses from reinsurer insolvencies, the Company evaluates the financial condition of its reinsurers and monitors concentrations of credit risk arising from similar geographic regions, activities or economic characteristics of the reinsurers.
 Reinsurance ceded contracts do not relieve the Company from its obligations to policyholders.
 The Company remains liable to its policyholders for the portion reinsured to the extent that any reinsurer does not meet the obligations assumed under the reinsurance agreements.

-24.5 Sensitivity of underwriting profit and losses
+25.5 Sensitivity of underwriting profit and losses

-The contribution by the insurance operations is a loss of AED 1.8 million for the year ended 31 December 2016 (2015: loss of AED 11.5 million).
+The contribution by the insurance operations is a profit of AED 11.7 million for the year ended 31 December 2017 (2016: loss of AED 1.8 million).
 The Company does not foresee any major impact from insurance operations to the Company's results and expects to increase the contribution by insurance operations to the profitability due to the following reasons:

-The Company has an overall retention level of 48% (2015: 51%) and the same is mainly contributed by one class of business i.e., Motor line wherein the retention level is 100%.
+The Company has an overall retention level of 50% (2016: 48%) and the same is mainly contributed by one class of business i.e., Motor line wherein the retention level is high.
 However, in this class, the risk is adequately covered by excess of loss reinsurance programs to guard against major financial impact.

-The Company earns a net commission income of AED 7.5 million (2015: AED 8.3 million).
+The Company earns a net commission and other underwriting income of AED 9.3 million (2016: AED 7.5 million).
 These commissions arise primarily from the reinsurance placements and are a consistent and recurring source of income.

-25. Capital risk management
+26. Capital risk management